madhavkhoslaa/madhavkhoslaa.github.io/content/posts/post1.md

 ---
 title: "Caching: My lessons on it"
-date: 2022-03-18T02:01:58+05:30
+date: 2022-03-19T02:01:58+05:30
 description: "Caching is a cheap way to scale a system's performance in very less time.
 Being cheap and easy it also brings some problems such as invalidation and infrastructure for setting up the cache itself.
 Here I plan to talk about some lessons on caching that I've learnt in a few months."
 tags: [Caching, Redis, Memcached]
 ---

 Caching is a cheap way to scale a system's performance in very less time.
-Being cheap and easy to implement over a system it also brings some problems such as invalidation and infrastructure for setting up the cache itself.
+Being cheap and easy to implement on the top of a existing system it also brings some problems such as invalidation and infrastructure for setting up the cache itself.
 Here I plan to talk about some lessons on caching that I've learnt in a few months.

 # Philosophy of Caching